hello-robot/stretch_tutorials/README.md

 5. [RViz Basics](rviz_basics.md)
 6. [Navigation Stack](navigation_stack.md)
 7. [MoveIt!
 Basics](moveit_basics.md)
-8. [Perception]
+8. Perception
-9. [Microphone Array]
+9. Microphone Array
-10. [FUNMAP]
+10. FUNMAP
-11. [ROS testing]
+11. ROS testing
-12. [Other Nav Stack Features]
+12. Other Nav Stack Features
-13. [FollowJoint Trajectory Commands]
+13. FollowJoint Trajectory Commands
-14. [4 Modes of Stretch]
+14. 4 Modes of Stretch

 ## Other ROS Examples
 To help get you get started on your software development, here are examples of nodes to have the stretch perform simple tasks.

 1. [Teleoperate Stretch with a Node](example_1.md) - Use a python script that sends velocity commands.
+2. [Filter Laser Scans](example_2.md) - Publish new scan ranges that are directly in front of Stretch.
-2. Mobile Base Collision Avoidance - Stop stretch from running into a wall.
+2. Mobile Base Collision Avoidance - Stop Stretch from running into a wall.
 3. [Give Stretch a Balloon](example_3.md) - Create a "balloon" marker that goes where ever it goes.